Fiddle leaf fig care with tips on using the right soil, watering your plant and propagation.

 Mix thoroughly, then poke a hole in the center in preparation for the new stem cutting.

 Use a sharp, clean pair of scissors or pruners to cut a healthy stem.
-These are my favorite pruning shears.
+My favorite pruning shears are from Fiskers.

 The ideal stem should have two to three nodes (where a leaf connects to the stem).

 You should cut right below the lowest node.
 The more nodes, the more possible growing points there are when propagating.

 Then dip one end in rooting hormone, which will speed up the rooting process.